Brexit ruling: Court gives parliament Article 50 vote

 - Judges voted 8 to 3 against the government

-- Scotland, Wales and Northern Ireland legislatures won't get a vote
+- Scotland, Wales and Northern Ireland legislatures won't get a veto

 London (CNN)Britain's Supreme Court has ruled that the UK government must hold a vote in parliament before beginning the process of leaving the European Union.